joao-borrego/cripto/assignments/assignment2.md

 On wireshark follow the TCP stream of the telnet connection.
 The output should have both the user and password in clear text.

-Here you can check the Ethernet, IP and TCP headers in ASCII:
+Here you can check the Ethernet, IP and TCP headers in ASCII that was in the HEX dump:

 ![](.images/wireshark_hexdump.png?raw=true)